 As always it was a beautiful Sydney morning.
 We're lucky to live in such a great paddling city.

+Following the great success of our demo day at Currumbin prior to the Queensland Sea Kayak Symposium, we're offerring an opportunity for Sydney paddlers to come along & try out our range of kayaks & Mitchell Blades.
+We will have available on the beach the NDK Explorer, the Valley Nordkapp, Nordkapp LV, Aquanaut, Aquanaut LV & Aquanaut HV, as well as the Rapier 20, and from the Impex range the Assateague, Montauk & Force 5.
 We'll be on the beach from 7.30am, this coming Saturday, December 13, and will be offering instruction on rudderless paddling, as well as individual forward paddling tips for those on the water in the demo boats.
 The venue is Ramsgate beach on Botany Bay, entrance to the beach via the car park opposite Florence St (GPS Ref.
 33°, 58’, 56.82S; 151°, 08’, 53.95E).
 If you’re travelling south along Grand Pde from the city, the car park is 4.1km from the Cooks River bridge, on the left.
 If you’re travelling north along Grand Pde, the car park is 1.25 from the beginning of the Grand Pde at Dolls Pt.
 For a more detailed overview click HERE.
 It's a great opportunity to pick up a well deserved Xmas pressie......!
 If you intend on coming along along, please register your interest with me on 0417-924-478, or at email@example.com.